-He had a brief, a deadline, and a shiny new AI design tool.
-In under ten minutes, he generated a complete onboarding flow: screens, copy, color palette, the works.
-It looked clean.
+In under ten minutes, he generated a complete onboarding flow.
+Screens, copy, color palette.
+The whole thing looked clean.
 It looked professional.
 He shipped it.

 Three weeks later, the data came back.
-Drop-off rates on step two were through the roof.
+Drop-off on step two was catastrophic.
 Users were confused, frustrated, and leaving.
-The design had passed every internal review.
-It looked right on every screen.
-But something was deeply wrong.
+Every internal reviewer had signed off.
+Every screen looked right.
+Something was deeply broken and nobody had caught it.

-Here's what nobody had asked: What does it feel like to use this?
+Here's what nobody had asked: what does this actually feel like to use?

 The Promise vs. The Reality of AI Design

-Every few months, a new tool launches promising to "replace your design team" or "ship a full UI in seconds."
+Every few months, another tool promises to "replace your design team" or "ship a full UI in seconds."
 Investors pile in.
-Twitter explodes.
-Designers start to panic.
+Headlines explode.
+Designers start quietly updating their portfolios just in case.

 What AI in Design Actually Does Well

-The problem is that most people in a rush treat the first draft as the final draft.
+The problem is that people under pressure treat the first draft as the final draft.

-Why Is AI Failing at the Hardest Part of Design?
+Why AI Keeps Failing at the Hardest Part of Design

 AI doesn't feel.
 It predicts.

-It learns patterns from existing design data and generates outputs that statistically resemble good design.
-But resembling good design and being good design are not the same thing.
-When Figma's AI site builder launched, independent accessibility audits found over 200 WCAG violations in the generated output.
+It learns from existing design data and generates outputs that statistically resemble good design.
+Resembling good design is not the same as being good design.
+When Figma launched its AI site builder, independent accessibility audits found over 200 WCAG violations in the generated output.
 The designs looked fine.
-They were broken underneath.
+Underneath, they were broken.

-The design principles that have shaped UX for decades, including discoverability, feedback, constraints, and affordances, didn't come from pattern matching.
-They came from observing real people struggle with real things.
-That kind of understanding can't be extracted from a training dataset.
+The principles that have shaped UX for decades, discoverability, feedback, constraints, and affordances, did not come from pattern matching.
+They came from watching real people fail at real tasks.
+That kind of knowledge can't be extracted from a training dataset because it isn't in the data.
+It's in the observation.

 1. Feel What Users Feel

-Empathy is not a metaphor.
-In design, it's a method.
+Empathy in design is not a buzzword.
+It's a method.

-When a designer runs a usability test and watches someone hesitate on a button for four seconds, that hesitation becomes information.
+When a designer watches someone hesitate on a button for four seconds during a usability test, that hesitation becomes actionable information.
 It changes things.
-The designer feels the friction and adjusts.
 AI gets the button right on average but misses the edge cases where it fails.
-And edge cases are often where the most important users live.
+Edge cases are often where the most vulnerable, least forgiving users live.

 2. Make Ethical Trade-offs

-Design is full of decisions that aren't about aesthetics.
-They're about values.
+Design is full of decisions that have nothing to do with aesthetics.

 Should this notification be persistent or dismissible?
 Should this default be opt-in or opt-out?
-Should we surface this data to the user or protect them from it?
-These aren't questions with statistically correct answers.
-They're judgment calls that require understanding human consequences and taking responsibility for them.
+Should we show users this data or protect them from it?
+These questions don't have statistically correct answers.
+They require judgment, which requires understanding human consequences and being willing to take responsibility for them.

 AI has no skin in the game.
 A designer does.